-The Queen’s Regiment was a ‘large regiment’ formed in 1966 and based in Canterbury.
+The Queen’s Regiment was a ‘Large Regiment’ formed in 1966 from the Home Counties Brigade and based in Canterbury.
 Each of its regular battalions was identified with one of its four predecessor regiments, although this identification only lasted until 1968.

 The 1st Battalion came from The Queen’s Royal Surrey Regiment, the 2nd from The Queen’s Own Buffs, The Royal Kent Regiment, the 3rd from The Royal Sussex Regiment and the 4th from The Middlesex Regiment (Duke of Cambridge's Own).
 Four more volunteer battalions were added to the regiment between 1967 and 1988.